bluesky-social/atproto-website/content/specs/event-stream.md

 Streams should be closed immediately following transmitting or receiving an error frame.

 Message payloads must always be objects.
 They should omit the `$type` field, as this information is already indicated in the header.
-There is no specific limit on the size of WebSocket frames in atproto, but they should be kept reasonably small.
-A couple megabytes is an informal guideline.
+There is no specific limit on the size of WebSocket frames in atproto, but they should be kept reasonably small (around a couple megabytes).

 If a client can not keep up with the rate of messages, the server may send a "too slow" error and close the connection.